masenka31/Cuckoo/README.md

 - `bson` file contains metadata: parameters of features, model, seeds etc.
 - `csv` file contains results: hash, ground truth, predicted labels, split names, and softmax output.

-## Label encoding
+**Encoding**

-Labels can be encoded to numerical values.
-The key is simple: sort unique labels alphabetically and assign numbers from 1 to 10:
+The saved files have certain encodings to make the saved CSVs smaller.
+First is the labels encoding, where labels are encoded into numerical values.
+The key is simple: sort unique labels alphabetically and assign numbers from 1 to 10 (for Cuckoo):
-1. Adload
+- 1: Adload
-2. Emotet
-3. HarHar
+- 3: HarHar
-4. Lokibot
+- 4: Lokibot
+- 2: Emotet
-5. Qakbot
+- 5: Qakbot
-6. Swisyn
+- 6: Swisyn
-7. Trickbot
+- 7: Trickbot
-8. Ursnif
+- 8: Ursnif
-9. Zeus
+- 9: Zeus
-10. njRAT
+- 10: njRAT

+Also, in the CSV files, the splits are saved directly (train/validation/test), so that evaluation is faster.
+Those are numerically encoded to Int8 values as well with a simple code
+- 0: train
+- 1: validation
+- 2: test

 ## Models

 Currently implemented:

+- feature model = HMIL
+    - classification model:
-- Mill.jl multi-class classifier
+        - neural network classifier
-- standard classifier on Pedro's features
+- feature model = Pedro's features
+    - classification model:
+        - neural network classifier
+        - XGBoost
-- standard classifier on Vasek's features
+- feature model = Vasek's features
+    - classification model:
+        - neural network classifier
+        - XGBoost